Cricket-MCC bans use of saliva to shine ball, 'Mankad' no longer unfair play

 The "Mankad" dismissal involves a bowler choosing to whip off the bails when a non-striker steps out of the crease instead of completing his delivery to the batter on strike.

-While legal, the dismissal, named after India bowler Vinoo Mankad who ran out Australia's Bill Brown in similar fashion in 1947, has been considered against the spirit of the game.
+While legal, the dismissal, named after India bowler Vinoo Mankad who ran out Australia's Bill Brown that way in 1947, has been considered against the spirit of the game.

 The MCC said that although the wording of the law would remain the same, it would move from Law 41 (Unfair play) to Law 38 (Run out).

-In other changes, the MCC said when a batter is out caught, the new player in will come in at the end the striker was at and face the next ball unless it is the end of an over.
+In other changes, when a player is out caught, the new batter will come in at the end the striker was at and face the next ball unless it is the end of an over.

+Indian batting great Sachin Tendulkar welcomed the decisions, saying he was "uncomfortable" with the dismissal being named after Mankad.

+"I'm really happy that it's been changed to run out.
+It always should have been run out according to me," Tendulkar said in a video posted on Twitter.

 ((Shrivathsa.Sridhar@thomsonreuters.com;))